Thaerious/JJJRMI/readme.md

 Command Line Interface
 ----------------------
-Copy dependencies to the target directory.
+Copy dependencies to the target directory then run setup.
+This must be run every time a new shell is started.
+It does not change the path in .bashrc file.
 > mvn dependency:copy-dependencies

-Run setup.
-This must be run everytime a new shell is started.
-It does not change the path in .bashrc
 > source /bin/setup
+> mvn compile

 You can now run the jjjrmi script which calls the CLI.
 > jjjrmi -i src/test/java/ca/frar/jjjrmi/jsbuilder/code/JSLambdaCode.java -p deleteme

 running "jjjrmi ." will source and output to the current directory.

--i input_path
+-d input_path
 Set input path.
 If the input is a directory recursively process all files in all directories.

+-i [input_classes...]

 -o output_directory
 Set output path.